 If you decide to attend post-secondary education, you can apply for assistance to help with the costs.
 When you apply, the government will assess your financial situation and offer you grants and loans based on your need.

-The 2023-24 student aid application is now available.
+The 2023-24 student aid application still is available.
 Visit the Student Aid Application page to learn more about the benefits of receiving student financial aid, eligibility and how to apply.

 Top